warofexodus89/fabula_ultima_csb/README.md

 When it comes to missing equipped items, this is always the main culprit.

-### 5.2 The sheet is too big or profile picture on the sheets are too big!
+### 5.2 The sheet is too big or profile picture on the sheets is too big!

 **Answer:** The size of the sheet is fixed to accomodate the components on the sheet but if you want to adjust you can still do so from **"Configure sheet display"** on the respective templates!